ekaitzht/stuart_api/README.md

 ### We plan to run this service in the AWS environment.
 Prepare this API to be deployed.

-I have decided to implement my application containerized with docker and docker-compose so we are agnostic of the platform an easier to deploy the API.
-You could create AWS EC2 instance and deploy there with the docker-compose.yml configuration.
+I have implemented the application containerized with docker and docker-compose so we can be agnostic of the platform and it is easier to deploy the API.
+With this containerized application, you can deploy efficiently to an AWS EC2 instance.

-Due limit time restrictions in a production environment I would implement a proper CI/CD so each merge to master will run docker builds, run automated tests and finally deploy to different environments dev, test, qa and production.
+In a production implementation, I would implement a CI/CD process.
+With this process, each merge to master will run docker builds, run automated tests and deploy to different environments (dev, test, qa and production).

-If in the future we need to scale this platform we could scale it easily because everything is in docker container.
-And in the long term for more flexibility we could migrate to Kubernetes.
+In the future, if we need to scale this platform, we could do it faster because each service is in a docker container.
+Long term, if more flexibility becomes necessary, we could migrate the application to Kubernetes or implement a serverless approach.

 ### Come up with a smart and scalable output schema that is future-proof.
 Explain why you think it is so.

-I would use something like [OpenAPI swagger specification](https://swagger.io/specification/) so we document, track, versioning (track incompatible changes), test properly the API and easier to generate mock APIs.
+I would use a specification like [OpenAPI swagger](https://swagger.io/specification/) so we can document, track, versioning (track incompatible changes), test better the API and generate mock data.

 ### How about race conditions?
 How would you avoid race conditions if a lookup is being executed and a capacity update comes?

-The main tool for concurrency control in APIs and avoid race conditions is to use [ETag Header](https://www.ibm.com/support/knowledgecenter/SSQP76_8.9.0/com.ibm.odm.itoa.admin/topics/tsk_entities_update_etag.html) we could send etags versions to the
+The main tool to control concurrency in APIs and avoid race conditions is to use [ETag Headers](https://www.ibm.com/support/knowledgecenter/SSQP76_8.9.0/com.ibm.odm.itoa.admin/topics/tsk_entities_update_etag.html).
+We could send Etags versions to the
-/lookup for each courier so the clients will know when to update the resource because they will know if the resource is stale.
+/lookup for each courier so the clients will know when the data is stale.

 ### If you were to have more time, what would you do?
 Briefly explain what could be improved.

-- I would do some more tests with chai a nd I would do more integration tests mocking for example connections to the database.
+- I would build more tests with [Chai.js](https://www.chaijs.com/) and mock the database connections in order to have better testing and increase the reliability of the application.
-- Create some contract testing with tools like [pactjs](https://github.com/pact-foundation/pact-js)
+- Create contract testing with tools like [pactjs](https://github.com/pact-foundation/pact-js) so we can prevent API breaking changes when multiple developers are working at the same time in a microservice environment.
+This should reduce the number of bugs that are shipped to production.
-- The error messages are not well standardized and I will improve these messages.
+- The error messages are not standardized and I would standardize them to prevent confusion.
-- Also I didn't environmentalize the application like for example MongoDB URL in a .env variable following [12factor](https://12factor.net/).
+- I didn't environmentalize the application.
+For example, the URL connection to the database is not in a .env file following [12factor](https://12factor.net/).
-- Also depending on the requirements of the API we could do Serverless application, saving resources and forgetting a lot about server operations.
+- Also based on the requirements of the API we could build a Serverless application.
+This would reduce costs because we would not need to maintain servers manually and we would only pay for the time the API is actually being used.
-- In a production API I will add a security system something like JWT Web Tokens.
+- I would also add a security solution with a standard like JWT Web Tokens.
+This would prevent unauthorized access to the API.
-- If many stakeholders are going to interact with API it would be useful to implement API Management tool for management access users, security, rate limiting, etc.
+- In a scenario where many stakeholders need to interact with the API, it would be useful to implement an API Management tool for management access users, security, rate limiting, etc.
-  -  A validator contract system [express-validator](https://express-validator.github.io/docs/) would be great to validate requests from the clients.
+  - I would also implement a validator contract system like [express-validator](https://express-validator.github.io/docs/) in conjunction with OpenAPI Swagger to validate requests from the clients, making the API more user friendly and robust.